 - How many people require assistance

-- Condition of the people
+- Condition of those people

-- What assistance is being given
+- What assistance is currently being given

 - Do they respond in any way when you squeeze their ear lobe or shoulders?